-The Conference will take place in Winter 2019.
-This position provides a 25% Graduate Student Researcher (GSR) appointment during Summer 2018, Fall 2018, and Winter 2019.
+The Conference will take place in Winter 2020.
+This position provides a 25% Graduate Student Researcher (GSR) appointment with a monthly salary during Summer 2019, Fall 2019, and Winter 2020.
 During the academic year, fee remissions will be included.
-There is a possibility for an additional GSR appointment during Spring 2019, depending on remaining work and needs of the Center.
+There is a possibility for an additional GSR appointment during Spring 2020, depending on remaining work and needs of the Center.

-The GSR must be registered as a full-time student (enrolled in a minimum of 12 units) and maintain a cumulative GPA of 3.0 throughout the duration of the appointment.
+The GSR must be registered as a full-time student (enrolled in a minimum of 12 units) during the academic year and maintain a cumulative GPA of 3.0 throughout the duration of the appointment.

-Under the supervision of the CSW Associate Director and Management Services Officer and in collaboration with the CSW Program Coordinator, the Conference Coordinator will:
+Under the supervision of the CSW Associate Director and Management Services Officer and in collaboration with the CSW Program and Research Developer, the Conference Coordinator will:

-- Develop and implement plans that will aid the conference goal of serving graduate students and contributing to feminist, anti-carceral research
+- Develop and implement plans that will aid the conference goal of serving graduate students and contributing to feminist research

 - Curate conference panels and presentations